-C Section 2: Resistance to contaminants
+Section 2: Resistance to contaminants

-INTRODUCTION
+Introduction

-2.1 A wide range of solid, liquid and gaseous contaminants can arise on sites, especially those that have had a previous industrial use (see paragraph 0.12 for the definition of a contaminant).
+- 2.1 A wide range of solid, liquid and gaseous contaminants can arise on sites, especially those that have had a previous industrial use (see paragraph 0.12 for the definition of a contaminant).
 In particular, the burial of biodegradable waste in landfills can give rise to landfill gas (see paragraph 2.25).
-Sites with a generally rural use such as agriculture or forestry may be contaminated by pesticides, fertiliser, fuel and oils and decaying matter of biological origin.

-Table 2 lists examples of sites that are 2.2 likely to contain contaminants.
-It is derived from the 'Industry Profile' guides produced by the former Department of the Environment (DoE), each of which deals with a different industry with the potential to cause contamination29.
+Sites with a generally rural use such as agriculture or forestry may be contaminated by pesticides, fertiliser, fuel and oils and decaying matter of biological origin. - 2.2 Table 2 lists examples of sites that are likely to contain contaminants.
+It is derived from the 'Industry Profile' guides produced by the former Department of the Environment (DoE), each of which deals with a different industry with the potential to cause contamination27.
 Each profile identifies contaminants which may be associated with the industry, areas on the site in which they may be found and possible routes for migration.
-The Department for the Environment, Food and Rural Affairs (Defra)/Environment Agency publication CLR 830 presents a selection of contaminants that may be relevant for the assessment of land affected by contaminants as they are likely to be found on a large number of industrial sites across the UK.

-2.3 In addition, there can be problems of natural contaminants in certain parts of the country as a result of the underlying geology.
+The Department for the Environment, Food and Rural Affairs (Defra)/Environment Agency publication CLR 828 presents a selection of contaminants that may be relevant for the assessment of land affected by contaminants as they are likely to be found on a large number of industrial sites across the UK. - 2.3 In addition, there can be problems of natural contaminants in certain parts of the country as a result of the underlying geology.
 In this instance the contaminants can be naturally occurring heavy metals (e.g. cadmium and arsenic) originating in mining areas, and gases (e.g. methane and carbon dioxide) originating in coal mining areas and from organic rich soils and sediments such as peat and river silts.
-The Environment Agency has produced two guidance documents^{31,32} on this subject which discuss the geographical extent of these contaminants, the associated hazards, methods of site investigation and protective measures.

-2.4 Natural contaminants also include the radioactive gas radon, although the specific approach for assessing and managing the risks it poses is different from other contaminants (see paragraphs 2.39 to 2.41).

-2.5 Sulphate attack affecting concrete floor slabs and oversite concrete associated with particular strata also needs to be considered.
+The Environment Agency has produced two guidance documents^{29, 30} on this subject which discuss the geographical extent of these contaminants, the associated hazards, methods of site investigation and protective measures. - 2.4 Natural contaminants also include the radioactive gas radon, although the specific approach for assessing and managing the risks it poses is different from other contaminants (see paragraphs 2.39 to 2.41). - 2.5 Sulphate attack affecting concrete floor slabs and oversite concrete associated with particular strata also needs to be considered.
 Principal areas of sulphate bearing strata in England and Wales are shown in Diagram 1 and Table 1.
-BRE Special Digest SD133 provides guidance on investigation, concrete specification and design to mitigate the effects of sulphate attack.
+BRE Special Digest SD131 provides guidance on investigation, concrete specification and design to mitigate the effects of sulphate attack.

+27 Department of the Environment Industry Profiles, 1996

+28 Defra/Environment Agency Contaminated Land Research Report CLR 8 Priority contaminants for the assessment of land, 2002.

+29 Environment Agency R & D Technical Report P291 Information on land quality in England: Sources of information (including background contaminants).

+30 Environment Agency R & D Technical Report P292 Information on land quality in Wales: Sources of information (including background contaminants).

+31 BRE Special Digest SD1 Concrete in aggressive ground, 2003.

-Table 2Examples of sites likely to contain contaminants
+Table 2 Examples of sites likely to contain contaminants